C4-OS/C4-OS/README.md

 ### What's in the works? (timeline: next few months)

-* Capability-oriented kernel API, currently being written
-  * This is currently the main bottleneck for expanding the system, thread-oriented IPC was much more limiting than I had thought it would be.
-	Once this is working and stable, much more sophisticated programs can be written.
 * SMP support
   * currently being merged into the kernel tree, following capabilities
   * Will involve a scheduler rewrite and lots of new locking code